kingkazmam/Enhanced-Steam-Standalone-Unofficial/README.md

 License
 -------

-Enhanced Steam is Copyright 2018 Nicholas Santiago.
+Enhanced Steam Standalone Unofficial is Copyright 2018 Nicholas Santiago.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License v3 or newer as published by the Free Software Foundation.
 A copy of the GNU General Public License v3 can be found in [LICENSE](LICENSE) or at https://www.gnu.org/licenses/gpl-3.0.html.